-Announcement of the marriage, which Announcement of the marriage, which took place in Baltimore hast Sunday at midnight, has been made by the bride's parents.
-Also it was said that the bride and bridegroom are on their way to the home of his parents, near Raleigh, N. C. Lassiter, who is 12 years old, came here with his former wife four years ago as easter of the Delaware Baptlat Church
+Announcement of the marriage, which took place in Baltimore last Sunday at midnight, has been made by the bride's parents.
+Also it was said that the bride and bridegroom are on their way to the home of his parents, near Raleigh, N. C. Lasgier, who is 42 years and home of his parents, near Raleigh, N. C. Lassiter, who is 42 years old, came here with his former wife four years ago as pastor of the Delaware Baptist Church.
+Previously he was pastor of the Chester Avenue Baptist Church, Philadelphia.
+The Collinses were prominent in the church, and Miss Vera, then a child, seemed to fascinate the pastor.
+He heiped her with her lessons, and often the two took long walks together.
+She was active in church affairs as her parents.